peterberkenbosch/spree_process_docs/docs/contributing_intro.md

 ## Mailing List

 One of the best places for communication is the [spree-user mailing list](http://groups.google.com/group/spree-user).
-You can search this list of previous discussions and get a sense for whether you're trying to address something new.
+You can search this list of previous discussions, and get a sense for whether you're trying to address something new.

 ## IRC

 There is a #spree chat room on the irc.freenode.net network.
 Sometimes the core contributors hang out there and you can get some feedback on your idea.
 More information on how to connect is on our [blog](http://spreecommerce.com/blog/irc-101).

 Note: _The #spree chat room is not monitored as carefully as the mailing list.
-Sometimes you'll get lucky and someone will answer your question but we can't provide real time responses to everyone with a question/problem/idea.
+Sometimes you'll get lucky and someone will answer your question, but we can't provide real time responses to everyone with a question/problem/idea.
 The mailing list is a much better way to communicate, and it gives everyone the chance to provide a thoughtful response.
 It's also more permanent than anything discussed on IRC._

 ## Feature Requests

-We're interested in hearing your ideas for new features but creating feature requests in the Issue Tracker is not the proper way to ask for a feature.
+We're interested in hearing your ideas for new features, but creating feature requests in the Issue Tracker is not the proper way to ask for a feature.
 A feature request is any idea you have to improve the software experience that is not strictly related to a bug or error of omission.

 Note: _Feature requests without accompanying code will be closed immediately.
 We simply cannot respond efficiently to feature requests through our Issue Tracker.
 If you want to suggest a feature, please use the [mailing list](http://groups.google.com/group/spree-user)._